 The privilege entry visa is a multiple-entry visa granted to qualified Thailand Elite members who are given access to a wealth of privileges, such as a visa run-free 1-year extension of stay, priority treatment at the airport immigration, prestigious golf club memberships, first-class accommodations, healthcare benefits, airport services, and more.

 To apply or to learn more about the privilege entry visa, go to the official Thailand Elite website or download this quick pdf reference guide.
 Also, bankerinthesun shared his detailed experience on how to get a 5-year elite visa.
+You can also contact Pongkarn Khunphasee for help.

 Non-Immigrant Visa O